lkodinsson/MARS/Core/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Free Reaction

 If you would be hit, you may use your shield to block an incoming attack in front of you.
-If you do, that damage is dealt to your shield's durability instead of you, and is reduced by the block value of that shield.
+If you do, the shield is considered hit instead, and any damage taken is dealt to your shield's durability instead of you and is reduced by the block value of that shield.
 Critical hits get half of their bonus damage against blocked hits.
+Any on hit effects from that hit are given to your shield instead if possible, otherwise they cause no effect.

 If the shield would be dealt damage in excess of the shield's durability, the remaining damage is dealt directly to you as a successful hit reduced by your armour's damage reduction (to a minimum of 1).

-Shields with no durability are considered broken and cannot be used to block until they are repaired.
+Shields with no durability are considered broken and cannot be used to block or parry until they are repaired.

 #### Brandish